What is conservation genomics?

 Improving the success of breeding programs

-For breeding programs to be successful it is imperative that mating partners are genetically diverse to avoid inbreeding.
-However, by definition: a critically endangered species is a species facing an extremely high risk of extinction, therefore there is a limited number of mating partners to choose from.
-Sequencing can help to identify how closely related potential mating partners are, ensuring there is enough genetic diversity between them to improve the likelihood of reproductive success.
+For breeding programs to be successful, it is imperative that mating partners are genetically diverse to avoid inbreeding.
+However, by definition, an endangered species is one facing an extremely high risk of extinction, and therefore there are a limited number of available mating partners.
+Sequencing can help to identify how closely related potential mating partners are, enabling managers to identify optimal pairings to minimise inbreeding and its subsequent consequences, loss of genetic diversity and inbreeding depression.
+This enables breeding programmes to maximise the retention of genetic diversity over time and maximise the potential of the program for supporting conservation efforts, such as returning a species back into the wild.

 Selective breeding